smartbcity/connect-im/storybook/d2/user-id/desc.md

-Unique identifier of the user.
+Unique identifier of a user.